rsdn/CodeJam/PerfTests/PerfTests.ToDo.md

 ### Layer 3: CompetitionsCore
  * Core logic & api for competition runs.
  * Competition options
- * Competition limits, limit providers, limit columns
+ * Limit range & limit providers
  * Competition attributes
  * Competition state (api to be used during competition run)
  * Messages to be reported to user